click picture/s to enlarge

 Without any doubt, “Da Hong Pao” Oolong is one of the biggest names in the world of Chinesese Oolong Teas.
 Legends are trailing the origin of “Big Red Robe”, cloaking the corresponding tea plant variety in a veil of mystery.
 However, by far not all that is offered under the name of Da Hong Pao is actually “the real thing”.
 Much rather, pretty much anything is offered as “Da Hong Pao”, from teas yielded from other varieties to low-grade picking and processing standards and deviating geographical origin.
 This is why Wuyi Golden Water Da Hong Pao Oolong Tea is the result of our years-long search for the original in true artisan quality.

-The tea bushes producing the leaves for our organic-certified Wuyi Golden Water Da Hong Pao Oolong Tee are grown from the seed in a natural way.
+The tea bushes producing the leaves for our health and environment-friendly-certified Wuyi Golden Water Da Hong Pao Oolong Tee are grown from the seed in a natural way.
 The relevant area is at an altitude of nearly 1400 meters, in the “Zhengshan” area of Fujian’s “Wuyi Mountain (“Wuyishan”).
 At this, “Zhengshan” means as much as “original mountain” and stands for the core origin area of Wuyi rock oolong teas.
 Only here, the Da Hong Pao tea plant variety grows in its genuine form.
 And only here, the combination of rich volcanic soil, ages-old rock, and nearly 1000 years of oolong tea processing tradition provide the foundation for a true Da Hong Pao Oolong tea.

 The Producer – Wuyi Mountain Farmers Collective